PabloMessina/PUC-IIC3912-Advanced-Computer-Graphics_Assignments/README.md

-# Starter3D
-Minimal 3D Graphics Engine used for teaching the course "Advanced Topics in Computer Graphics" at Pontifical Catholic University of Chile
+Codebase of all solved individual assignments for the course IIC3912 - Advanced Topics in Computer Graphics at Pontifical Catholic University of Chile